 But, ten years ago, much less was known and discussed about

 like this one, report on the possible connection between transverse sinus stenosis and intracranial hypertension, a condition that

 itself remains mysterious and is often misdiagnosed.
 Nonetheless, patients still do not receive the appropriately complete

+workup warranted to look into the underlying diagnosed cause for pulsatile tinnitus.
 The Hearing Journal report doesn't make clear the circumstances of the patient's incomplete workup from eight years ago.
 Maybe her

 doctors suggested that, since the MRI came back "clear," she was fine and should just "live with it" (words